sandhawke/datapages/README.md

-A small, fast, and powerful took for maintain distributed/synchronized data, suitable for use in webapps.
+A small, fast, and powerful tool for maintain distributed/synchronized data, suitable for use in webapps.

 Client code instantiates datapages.Remote() which connects to the